top of page

 In the United Kingdom he worked primarily with SRISHTI, teaching and performing Bharatanatyam.
 He also toured internationally with Akademi, Balbir Singh Dance Company and Shobana Jeyasingh Dance.
 Whilst in London he also trained in Kathak with Urja Desai Thakore, adding to his varied vocabulary.

-Since moving to Belgium in 2012 Subramaniam has worked with independent choreographers Nicole Kohler, Kalpana Raghuraman, Seeta Patel and the Maghenta Collective.
+Since moving to Belgium in 2012 Sooraj has worked with independent choreographers Nicole Kohler, Kalpana Raghuraman, Seeta Patel and the Maghenta Collective.
 He continues to receive specialist training in Odissi with Madhavi Mudgal, Delhi, and since the global lockdown, virtually with Bijayini Satpathy, Bengaluru.

 bottom of page